grannycart/by-sound-alone/index.md

 canonical_url: 'https://bysoundalone.net/'
 ---

-### The back-of-the-book blurb:
-_In a slightly skewed-off timeline of mid-20th-century Earth, the surface of the ocean has become a contested place.
-International shipping is forced undersea, carried out by subs fitted for transporting cargo.
-Captain Sylvia Percy and her small crew run one such boat, the "Prospect".
-They fight a daily battle to keep their rusting submarine from dropping into the depths.
-It's just another grimy job until they find themselves pursued by a military sub driven by some inexplicable violent purpose.
-To survive, the crew of the Prospect push the machine that is their home to the very edge of its capabilities, while still trying to make their delivery on time._
-* **Note: the book is heavy with profanity (they're sailors you know).
-If swearing bothers you, BSA is probably not the book for you.**
-* Want to get a quick feel for it?
-[Read a "preview"](_posts/2024-03-01-preview.md)
-    * (800 words/~3 min read)
-    * Not an excerpt or summary, but a series of slices to give you a feel for the book.
-(Does it begin with "In a world..."?
-Sure does!)
+_The surface of the ocean is off-limits --- disputed territory contested by shadowy state powers.
+Global shipping has been driven undersea, where submarines now haul cargo discreetly across the world.
+Captain Sylvia Percy and her crew operate one such sub: the *Prospect* — a rusting relic that requires a punishing daily struggle just to keep from sinking._

+_But the grind of logistics life is shattered when the *Prospect* is hunted by a military submarine with a violent and inexplicable agenda.
+To survive, the crew must push their beloved boat beyond its limits, to dark, deep places where the greatest fear is what might crack under the pressure._

+By Sound Alone is equal parts 1970s trucker culture and 1960s submarine movie.
+It combines the confined spaces, slow-burn fear, and dangerous maneuvers that define the best submarine stories with the rugged self-reliance of independent operators who keep their machines running, no matter what.
+Drawing from classic science fiction without ever deviating from a commitment to realistic mid-century mechanics, it propels a page-turning plot through a cinematic world you won’t want to surface from.

 ----------------------------------------